-Irregular section, with pools, slight channel meander; channels (a) to (e) above, increase all values about 0.01n0.02 8.
-Heavy stand of timber, a few down trees, little undergrowth: 0.06n0.08 3.
-Mountain streams, no vegetation in channel, banks usually steep, trees and brush along banks submerged at high stage: a. flood depth below b.
+Irregular section, with pools, slight channel meander; channels (a) to (e) above, increase all values about 0.01n0.02 b. with heavy growth of sprouts 0.06n0.08 Mountain streams, no vegetation in channel, banks usually steep, trees and brush along banks submerged at high stage: a. flood depth below branches b.
 Flood depth reaches branches (n increases with 0.10n0.12 a.
 Bottom of gravel, cobbles, and few boulders b.
-Bottom of cobbles with large depth) 4 C .
-Major stream (surface width at flood stage > 100 ft): Roughness coefficient is usually less than for minor streams of 0.12n0.16 B. Flood plains (adjacent to natural streams): 0.05110.07 by irregular banks or vegetation on banks. values of n may be 1.
-Pasture, no brush: somewhat reduced.
-Follow general recommendations 1 if possible.
-The value of n for larger streams of mostly regular section, with no boulders or brush, may be in the b.
-High range 0.028n0.33 Grass 1 For calculations of stage or discharge in natural stream channels, it is recommended designer consult the local District Office of the U.S. Geological survey to obtain data of n applicable to streams of any specific design.
-Where the recommended procedur the table values may be wed as a guide.
-With channel or alignment other than straight loss of head by resistance forces will b small increase in value of n may be made to allow for the additional loss of energy.
-2 The tentative values of n cited are principally derived from measurements made on straight reaches of natural streams.
-Where slopes calculated from flood elevations a considerable length of channel, involving meanders and bends, are to he used in vel regarding values e is not followed, e increased.
-A fairly short but long a calculations by the Manning formula, the value of n must be increased to provide for additional loc energy caused by bends.
+Bottom of cobbles with large 0.04n0.05 C. Major stream (surface width at flood stage > 100 ft): Roughness coefficient is usually less than for minor streams of 0.12110.16 boulders B. Flood plains (adjacent to natural streams): 0.05n0.07 by irregular banks or vegetation on banks.
+Values of n may be 1.
+Pasture, no brush: 0.020m0.025 The value of n for larger streams of mostly regular section, with no boulders or brush, may be in the b.
+High grass 0.035n0.05 range 0.028n0.33 1 For calculations of stage or discharge in natural stream channels, it is recommended designer consult the local District Office of the U.S. Geological survey to obtain data of n applicable to streams of any specific design.
+Where the recommended procedur l d that the regarding values e is not followed. calculations by the Manning formula, the value of n must be increased to provide for additic energy caused by bends.
 All values in the table must be so increased.
-The increase may be in the of perhaps 3 to 15 percent.
-3The presence of foliage on trees and brush under flood stage will materially increase the value Therefore, roughness coefficients for vegetation in leaf will be larger than for bare branches.
-For channel or on banks, and for brush on banks where submergence of branches increases with de flow, n will increase with rising stage.
-4For important work and where accurate determination of water profiles is necessary, the design urged to consult reference 41 to select n by comparison with specific conditions.
+The increase may be of perhaps 3 to 15 percent. onal loss of e in the range With channel or alignment other than straight loss of head by resistance forces will be small increase in value of n may be made to allow for the additional loss of energy.
+2 The tentative values of n cited are principally derived from measurements made on e increased.
+A fairly short but 3The presence of foliage on trees and brush under flood stage will materially increase the value of n.
+Therefore, roughness coefficients for vegetation in leaf will be larger than for bare branches.
+For trees in channel or on banks, and for brush on banks where submergence of branches increases with depth of flow, n will increase with rising stage.
+4For important work and where accurate determination of water profiles is necessary, the designer is urged to consult reference 41 to select n by comparison with specific conditions. straight reaches of natural streams.
+Where slopes calculated from flood elevations al considerable length of channel, involving meanders and bends, are to he used in velocities of the stream of the long a ocity